team-mayes/atesa/docs/the_config_file.rst

 ``path_to_input_files``	**‡**

-	Path (as a string enclosed in quotes) to the directory containing the input files.
+	Absolute path (as a string enclosed in quotes) to the directory containing the input files.
 The default is the directory 'data/input_files' located inside the ATESA installation directory.

 ``path_to_templates``	**‡**

-	Path (as a string enclosed in quotes) to the directory containing the template files.
+	Absolute path (as a string enclosed in quotes) to the directory containing the template files.
 The default is the directory 'data/templates' located inside the ATESA installation directory.

 .. _CVDefinitions: